Theodore V. Wells, Jr.

-Theodore Von Wells, Jr. (born April 28, 1950) is an American trial lawyer and defense attorney.
-He is a partner at the New York law firm of Paul, Weiss, Rifkind, Wharton & Garrison, where he is co-chair of its litigation department.
-For his practice in white-collar criminal cases, he has been considered one of the most prominent litigators in the United States.
+Theodore "Ted" Von Wells, Jr. (born April 28, 1950) is an American trial lawyer and defense attorney known for his practice in white-collar crime cases.
+He is a partner and co-chair of litigation at the law firm Paul, Weiss, Rifkind, Wharton & Garrison.
+From 2010 to 2025, he was one of twelve fellows of the Harvard Corporation, the governing board of Harvard University.

-After graduating from the College of the Holy Cross, where he was a classmate of Supreme Court Justice Clarence Thomas, Wells earned degrees from Harvard Business School and Harvard Law School.
-He worked in private practice for the law firms of Paul Hastings and Lowenstein Sandler before joining Paul Weiss, during which time he became known for his representation of public and political figures, including Dick Cheney aide Scooter Libby, labor official Raymond Donovan, U.S. Secretary of Agriculture Mike Espy, financiers Michael Milken and Frank Quattrone, along with governors Eliot Spitzer and David Paterson.
+After graduating from the College of the Holy Cross in 1972, Wells earned his JD from Harvard Law School and his MBA from Harvard Business School in 1976.
+He is known for his representation of prominent financial and political figures, including Scooter Libby, Raymond Donovan, Mike Espy, Michael Milken, Frank Quattrone, and governors Eliot Spitzer and David Paterson.